Blog

 FAQ: AI in Home Health Billing

-Your billing team shouldn't spend its days fighting a losing battle against paperwork errors and missing documentation.
-They should be focused on high-level revenue strategy: payer negotiations, contract optimization, and identifying growth opportunities.
+Your billing team should not spend its days fighting a losing battle against paperwork errors and missing documentation.
+They should be focused on high-level revenue strategy including payer negotiations and contract optimization.

-The traditional revenue cycle was built for a slower, less complex era.
-PDGM changed the gamerequiring 30-day episodic thinking, functional assessment coding, and clinical grouping logic that humans struggle to keep straight.
+The traditional revenue cycle was built for a slower and less complex era.
+PDGM changed the game by requiring 30-day episodic thinking and functional assessment coding that humans struggle to keep straight.

 Defensive documentation is the competitive advantage that separates growing agencies from those stuck in reactive mode.